THE FOREST THAT BREATHES US

-A virtual reality experience made collaboratively with ground-breaking forest ecologist Suzanne Simard, The Forest That Breaths Us transports participants into a perspective of unfathomable interconnection by taking them inside the complex communication networks, familial relationships, memories and agency of a forest.
+A virtual reality experience from filmmaker Jennifer Abbott with ground-breaking forest ecologist Suzanne Simard, The Forest That Breathes Us transports participants into a perspective of unfathomable interconnection by taking them inside the complex communication networks, familial relationships, memories and agency of a forest.

 The Forest That Breathes Us in its final form will be a 20-minute virtual reality immersive experience made collaboratively with ground-breaking forest ecologist Suzanne Simard, that transports participants into a perspective of unfathomable interconnection.
 By taking viewers inside the complex communication networks, familial relationships, memories, and agency of a forest – our journey lifts you out of your human body and gives you the ability to traverse time and space omnipotently within one of the last remaining Pacific Northwest Coastal Rainforests in the traditional territory of the Ma’amtagila First Nation – currently threatened by old growth logging.